I try to use points and miles when I travel but sometimes I don’t.

 We recently tried out the quadruple stacking method on our honeymoon road trip through California and Oregon.
 Here are the steps we took and the results.

-Spoiler alert – you can possibly save $100 on a $200 booking using this method!
+Spoiler alert – you can possibly save over 20% on your next hotel deal.

 In order to maximize the value of this method, you need a cash back account and a Hotels.com account.